IanLKaplan/LRUCache/README.md

 of Bjarne Stroustrup's book "A Tour of C++".
 This book was the perfect reference for brushing up on my C++.

-After reading through Stroustrup's book, I needed something to write some code.
+After reading through Stroustrup's book, I needed to write some code.
 I decided to implement a generic version of an LRU cache as a C++ template.

 LRU caches have a number of applications.
 They can serve as a front end for a